 The contents pane is further divided into three tabs, one containing a tree view showing all the help information KHelpCenter is aware of, and the other contains the KDE glossary of terms.
 On the third tab you can configure the Search Options.

 The Contents tab contains the following default top level entries in the tree view:

-The Fundamentals introduce you to the many features of the KDE Software Collection and describe many common tasks you can perform in all KDE applications.
+The Fundamentals introduce you to the many features of the KDE Plasma Workspaces™ and Applications™ and describe many common tasks you can perform in all Applications™.

 - Plasma Manual

 The Plasma™ Manual is the documentation for the KDE Plasma Workspaces™.

 A page with links to online help and additional information provided by the KDE community.

 - Application Manuals

 Native KDE application documentation.
 All KDE applications have documentation in XML format, which are converted to HTML when you view them.
 This section lists all the KDE applications with a brief description and a link to the full application documentation.